CircleCI-Archived/circleci-orbs/README.md

 - `circleci/maven`: [![CircleCI Orb Version](https://img.shields.io/badge/endpoint.svg?url=https://badges.circleci.io/orb/circleci/maven)](https://circleci.com/orbs/registry/orb/circleci/maven)
 - `circleci/rollbar`: [![CircleCI Orb Version](https://img.shields.io/badge/endpoint.svg?url=https://badges.circleci.io/orb/circleci/rollbar)](https://circleci.com/orbs/registry/orb/circleci/rollbar)

-The source code for some of the orbs published by CircleCI.
+The source code for some of the orbs that have been published by CircleCI.

-Some orbs have their own repos under the CircleCI-Public GitHub organization; [use the `circleci-orbs` topic tag](https://github.com/search?q=topic%3Acircleci-orbs+org%3ACircleCI-Public&type=Repositories) to see source repositories for all CircleCI-published orbs.
+Some orbs have their own repositories under the CircleCI-Public GitHub organization; [use the `circleci-orbs` topic tag](https://github.com/search?q=topic%3Acircleci-orbs+org%3ACircleCI-Public&type=Repositories) to see source repositories for all CircleCI-published orbs.

 ## What are orbs?

 Orbs are packages of CircleCI configuration that can be shared across projects.
 Orbs allow you to make a single bundle of jobs, commands, and executors that can reference each other and can be imported into a CircleCI build configuration and invoked in their own namespace.
 Orbs are registered with CircleCI, with revisions expressed using the SemVer pattern.
+Semantic versioning (also referred as SemVer) is a versioning system that has been on the rise over the last few years.It is a specification outlining a method of encoding the nature of change between releases of a "public interface", directly into the version string.
+For more on SemVer : https://www.geeksforgeeks.org/introduction-semantic-versioning/

 You can find additional documentation detailing orbs, including how to use and create them, in [this repo](https://github.com/CircleCI-Public/config-preview-sdk/tree/master/docs).